“Even when my heart is filled with contentment, I can sense a space for betterment in life. I’m trying to use that space.”

 11. Resolve the issues you have with others

 Talk to others, express your hurt, and let go your grudges.
 Resolve it all, because you deserve peace.

-How long will you cover your faults?
-If you’ve lost relationships by being wrong, then it’s time to fix them.
-It won’t take much, except a phone call or a long talk.
+For how long will you cover your faults?
+If you’ve lost relationships by remaining stubborn, then it’s time to fix some issues.
+Apologizing won’t take much, except a phone call or an understanding conversation.